|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 As can be seen, the ripple is reduced as filter order is increased.
 Remember that all filters shown will sum electrically and acoustically flat if there is no time delay.
 All ripple is a direct result of the time misalignment.
 To put this into perspective, the room and furnishings (including the speaker box itself) will have a much greater effect on the response than the 12 or 24 dB/ octave filters introduce - however, there is no good reason to muck up the response before the room has a chance.

 I have always liked 1st order filters.
 Most loudspeaker drivers do not like 1st order filters.
-The ideal system would use no filters at all.
+The ideal system would use no filters at all (and would have no internal inherent filters either).
 With the partial exception of electrostatic loudspeakers (ESLs), the ideal speaker does not exist.
-Why "partial" exception?
+Why 'partial' exception?
 ESLs are bi-directional, and as a result of a relatively small baffle, do not reproduce low frequencies well.
-ESLs are also hardly a point source - the radiating panel is quite large, and this makes for a small "sweet spot" for listening because of the off-axis response of any large radiating surface.
+ESLs are also hardly a point source - the radiating panel of most is quite large, and this makes for a small 'sweet spot' for listening because of the off-axis response of any large radiating surface.

 As always, we must make compromises, and the ideal would be to have a single point source driver that could reproduce all frequencies equally well, and with no distortion.
 The smaller the driver, the better it will reproduce high frequencies without lobing, most easily described as listening angle dependent response peaks and dips.
 Low frequencies require that a lot of air be moved, so the small driver will do a very poor job - larger drivers are needed.
 This is the reason that most high fidelity speakers use at least two, and commonly three different loudspeakers to cover the audible range.